 Our inclusive business activities focus on the needs of underserved markets.
 With our collaborative approach, we ensure that we are offering scalable solutions that reach as many people as possible.
 We collaborate with customers as well as governmental and nongovernmental organizations to develop affordable solutions based on our technologies and products to benefit underserved populations and regions.
-Our employees focus on three regions (India, Southeast Asia, and East/South Africa) and work on improving the living conditions of disadvantaged and mostly low-income people by implementing new innovative solutions for affordable products based on our raw material technologies and tailored to user needs.
+Our employees focus on three regions (India, Southeast Asia, and East/South Africa) and work on improving the living conditions of disadvantaged and mostly low-income people by implementing new innovative solutions for affordable housing, food security, and water and sanitary facilities.
+In cooperation with partners, we develop affordable products based on our raw material technologies and tailored to user needs.
 One area of activity is post-harvest losses in the food industry in developing countries.
 Post-harvest losses are all losses that occur after the harvest (e.g., as a result of improper storage).
 They are an economic challenge particularly for smallholder farmers.
 Solar greenhouse dryers and cold storage, which are developed with industry partners within inclusive business, contribute substantially toward improving the financial situation of these farmers by reducing post-harvest losses.
 At the same time, innovative solutions help open up new markets for our company.